Maintenance of the International Space Station

 - Corrective maintenance, which requires the astronauts to fix a broken or non-functional piece of equipment; this involves troubleshooting and testing in order to deal with an unforeseen situation.

-For instance, former Canadian astronaut Robert Thirsk was tasked with fixing a key component of the ISS's Oxygen Generator System, the Water Orbit Replaceable Unit, which is integral to life support on the Station!
+For instance, Canadian astronaut Robert Thirsk was tasked with fixing a key component of the ISS's Oxygen Generation Assembly, the Water Orbital Replacement Unit, which is integral to life support on the Station!

 Housekeeping, even in orbit!

 Astronauts do not have only complex and difficult tasks to perform: they must also take care of household chores!
 Otherwise, small debris could become lodged in the circuits and cause damage.
-Astronauts could also inhale them.
+It could also end up in astronauts' lungs.

 Housekeeping tasks include: